Consumer Protection

 Receive compensation for violations

 Getting sick shouldn't mean going bankrupt.
-Yet, millions of Americans are harassed every day for medical debts they don't owe, or that are inflated with illegal fees.
+Yet millions of Americans are harassed every day for medical debts they don't owe, or that are inflated with illegal fees and billing errors.

 Here is the truth: Medical billing is full of errors.
 Studies show up to 80% of medical bills contain mistakes.
-Collectors often try to bully you into paying these false charges before you can verify them.
+Debt collectors often try to bully you into paying these false charges before you can verify them — and when you don't pay fast enough, they damage your credit report.

-Federal laws like the No Surprises Act and the FDCPA protect you.
-If you are being harassed for a medical bill that is wrong, already paid, or illegal, Hyslip Legal can stop the collections and sue for damages.
+Federal laws like the No Surprises Act, the Fair Debt Collection Practices Act (FDCPA), and the Fair Credit Reporting Act (FCRA) protect you.
+If you are being harassed for a medical bill that is wrong, already paid, or illegal, Hyslip Legal can stop the collections, fix your credit, and sue for damages.
 You pay nothing for our help.

-If you received a surprise bill that violates this law, you do not have to pay it.
-We can help you fight it.
+If you received a surprise bill that violates the No Surprises Act, you do not have to pay it.
+Contact us for a free review of your bill — we can determine whether the charge is illegal and help you fight it.

 Is this happening to you?